gertzakis/scripting/README.md

 # scripting

-#Here ill put my journey to learn bash scripts.
+# Here ill put my journey to learn bash scripts.
-#anyone is welcome to commit!
+# anyone is welcome to commit!
+# Thank you